swcarpentry/python-novice-inflammation/episodes/06-files.md

 We can see that there are zero values sporadically distributed across all patients and days of the clinical trial, suggesting that there were potential issues with data collection throughout the trial.
-In addition, we can see that the last patient in the study didn't have any inflammation flare-ups at all throughout the trial, suggesting that they may not even suffer from arthritis.
+In addition, we can see that the last patient in the study didn't have any inflammation flare-ups at all throughout the trial, suggesting that they may not even suffer from arthritis!

 > ## Plotting Differences